maverickmath/ashuku/README.txt

 # You can also specify an alias via "alias".
 The normal name will be used for
 # the output, but it may be inconvenient to type.
 #
-# An attribute can also be declared optional by setting "optional" to "true".
-In
-# this case, it won't be shown among the missing attributes for the day.
-#
 # Also, don't start any name with a "-" or make it a number, k?

 attributes: